ahmetatar/az-devops-pr-review-extractor/README.md

-# Azure DevOps PR Comment Checker
+# Azure DevOps PR Review Extractor

 Python scripts to retrieve and analyze Pull Request comments from Azure DevOps using the Azure CLI.